 We strongly recommend switching your website to HTTPS protocol.
 By serving your site over HTTPS you are proving that anything you are delivering to your customers could not have been interfered with as the communication has been encrypted between the browser and the host.

-Most likely, you have just missed the 's' in the link when entering the Store location URL in your Ecwid Control Panel.
+Most likely, you have just missed the 's' in the link when entering the Store location URL in your Ecwid admin.
 We advise to double-check that you have provided a valid URL in the settings:

-- Go to your Ecwid Control Panel → Settings → General → Store Profile.
+- From your Ecwid admin, go to Settings → General → Store Profile.

 - Find the Store location field: